Introducing a New Puppy to an Older Dog

 Take the dogs for individual walks and walks together.
 Eko is only 11 weeks old, so he is still getting used to walking with a leash and harness.
 He really doesn’t walk far before sitting down and refusing to move.
 Brief walks for the puppy at this age are still beneficial to help him become socialized and stay active and healthy.

 Bastian loves to walk for about 20 minutes.
-So, if we walk the dogs together, we often bring a doggy backpack with us to help carry Eko while still proceeding to walk with Bastian.
-(Here is the backpack we Love from Amazon).
+So, if we walk the dogs together, we often bring a dog backpack with us to help carry Eko while still proceeding to walk with Bastian.
+See our full review on our favorite dachshund backpack.